- American Physical Society Sites

 To recognize and encourage outstanding interdisciplinary research in chemistry and physics, in the spirit of Irving Langmuir.
-This biennial prize consists of $10,000 and a certificate citing the contributions made by the recipient.
-In even-numbered years, the American Chemical Society selects the prize recipient and presents the prize.
-In odd-numbered years, the American Physical Society selects the prize recipient and presents the prize.
-An allowance is provided for travel expenses of the recipient to the meeting of the Society at which the prize is to be bestowed.
+This biennial award consists of $5,000 and a certificate citing the contributions made by the recipient.
+In even-numbered years, the American Chemical Society selects the award recipient and presents the award.
+In odd-numbered years, the American Physical Society selects the award recipient and presents the award.
+An allowance is provided for travel expenses of the recipient to the meeting of the Society at which the award is to be bestowed.

-This prize is made to one person who has made an outstanding contribution in the field of chemical physics or physical chemistry within the ten years prior to the prize.
-The prize is granted without restriction.
+This award is made to one person who has made an outstanding contribution in the field of chemical physics or physical chemistry within the ten years prior to the award.
+The award is granted without restriction.
 Nominations will be considered for two review cycles provided the nominator re-certifies the nomination before the next deadline.

 There may be additional requirements for particular prizes and awards.
 Please read the rules carefully.

 2022 Selection Committee Members:

 The membership of APS is diverse and global, and the nominees and recipients of APS Honors should reflect that diversity so that all are recognized for their impact on our community.
 Nominations of members belonging to groups traditionally underrepresented in physics, such as women, LGBT+ scientists, scientists who are Black, Indigenous, and people of color (BIPOC), disabled scientists, scientists from institutions with limited resources, and scientists from outside the United States, are especially encouraged.